-Suspension guide – what are suspension springs?
+What are suspension springs?

 The spring rate, usually referred to in lbs/in (though you’ll also see kg/mm), dictates how much a spring will compress depending on the load applied.
 For example, a spring with a linear rate of 250lbs/in simply compresses one inch for every 250lbs load applied to it.
 So a load of 125lbs will compress it 1/2” and a 500lbs load will compress it 2”.
-A spring with a progressive rate gradually gets stiffer as the load increases, so a 150/500lbs/in spring will compress 1” with a 150lbs load on it, but may need 250lbs to compress the next inch and then 400lbs for the third inch until it reaches 500lbs load to move another inch.
+A spring with a progressive rate gradually gets stiffer as the load increases.
+A 150/500lbs/in spring will compress 1” with a 150lbs load on it, but may need 250lbs to compress the next inch and then 400lbs for the third inch until it reaches 500lbs load to move another inch.
 Looking at it the opposite way, as the load increases, let’s say 150lb at a time, the spring compresses less and less until 150lb may only compress it a further 1/4”.

-This brings us to the use of a stacked pair of springs for optimum performance using a lighter spring for soaking up smaller bumps, known as a ‘tender’ spring, which can be fixed-rate or progressive, and which is designed to fully compress into coil bind and then allow the main spring to deliver the final spring rate.
+This brings us to the use of a stacked pair of springs for optimum performance using a lighter spring for soaking up smaller bumps, known as a ‘tender’ spring, fixed-rate or progressive.
+It is designed to fully compress into coil bind and then allow the main spring to deliver the final spring rate.
 There is also another type of spring used in a stacked spring setup called a ‘helper’ spring, which has a very low spring rate and is designed to retain the main spring onto the spring perches during full suspension travel only or when the suspension is ‘hanging’, having virtually no effect on the spring rate of the combination.

 If you’re happy with a fixed drop in ride height then lowering springs are great but if you want height adjustment you’d normally go down the coilover route.
 However, if you’ve got a car with electronically adjustable dampers, like those found on most modern performance BMWs, and you want to retain these for their functionality but also want to lower your car and have adjustable ride height then you need a height-adjustable spring (HAS) kit.

-When your car hits a bump, whether it is a sudden shock or a slow undulation, energy from the wheels is transmitted to the suspension springs which compress, storing the energy until the bump is passed and then the spring returns it by extending back to its original installed length.
-As the spring does this, it will extend past its original position until the car returns the energy to the spring and this will set up an oscillation in the car and it will continue to bounce, uncontrolled, for a long while.
+When your car hits a bump, energy from the wheels is transmitted to the suspension springs.
+These compress, storing the energy until the bump is passed.
+Then the spring returns it by extending back to its original installed length.
+As the spring does this, it will extend past its original position until the car returns the energy to the spring.
+This will set up an oscillation in the car and it will continue to bounce, uncontrolled, for a long while.

-These uncontrolled bounces will significantly affect the handling of the car so there needs to be some way of controlling the spring, and this is the function of the damper.
-It effectively resists the fast movement of the spring by absorbing the energy of the spring, usually through heat absorption, and dampers are there to stop the spring from bouncing uncontrolled.
+These uncontrolled bounces will significantly affect the handling of the car.
+So, there needs to be some way of controlling the spring, and this is the function of the damper.
+It resists the fast movement of the spring by absorbing the energy of the spring.
+This is usually through heat absorption, and dampers are there to stop the spring from bouncing uncontrolled.

 How do dampers work?

-Suspension guide: Passive, semi-active, active, adaptive suspension – what are they?
+Passive, semi-active, active, adaptive suspension – what are they?

 What is passive suspension?